Roofing Contractor in Fredericktown, OH

 Roof Replacement in Fredericktown

 Homes in Fredericktown built from the 1870s through the 1960s regularly carry substrate conditions that only become visible once existing shingle layers are removed, which is why every Platinum replacement begins with a full deck assessment before new materials go down.
 Deck conditions are often a surprise.
 Class 4 impact-rated shingles are available on any replacement project, and Platinum provides the documentation insurers need to apply for premium discounts on upgraded installations.
-Roof Replacement
+Our Roof Replacement Services

 Roof Repair in Fredericktown

 Moisture infiltration at a failed flashing point on a steep-pitched roofline does not stop advancing on its own, and each week of delay allows water to migrate further into the deck before any interior sign appears.
 Stop the spread early.
 A targeted repair at the source, completed before the substrate absorbs a full season of moisture, is the difference between a localized fix and a full deck replacement on an otherwise sound structure.
-Roof Repair
+Our Roof Repair Services

 Metal Roofing in Fredericktown

 Standing seam and corrugated steel both handle Knox County's freeze-thaw cycles without the thermal cracking that shortens asphalt lifespan on steep-pitched rooflines.
 Metal lasts longer.
 On Fredericktown's historic brick structures and Craftsman bungalows, steel eliminates the 20 to 30-year replacement cycle that asphalt requires, and profile options are available that match the proportions and character of older residential architecture throughout the village.
-Metal Roofing
+Our Metal Roofing Services

 Seamless Gutters in Fredericktown

 The North Branch Kokosing River runs through the Fredericktown area, and the drainage patterns of that valley mean hillside properties and lots near the low-lying commercial corridor need gutters that carry high-volume runoff without seam joints that open under load.
 Platinum fabricates seamless gutters on site to the exact run length of each installation, cutting material at the truck and fitting each section to the actual roofline dimensions of the home.
 No pre-cut sections are used.
 A single fabricated run from corner to downspout carries water away from the foundation without the leak points that sectional gutters develop over time.
-Seamless Gutters
+Our Seamless Gutters Services

 Storm Damage and Insurance Claims in Fredericktown

 Ohio homeowners have one year from any qualifying storm event to file a property insurance claim, and Platinum accompanies every Fredericktown homeowner during the adjuster walkthrough to document the full scope of damage.
 Time is the variable that changes outcomes.
 On steep-pitched Craftsman and brick residential rooflines, adjusters working from the street or from satellite imagery regularly miss flashing failures, damaged valley material, and substrate deflection that only surfaces during an in-person inspection.
 Waiting until interior damage appears before scheduling an inspection risks losing the claim window entirely.
 Call (330) 275-0935 to get on the schedule.
-Storm Damage and Insurance Claims
+Our Storm Damage and Insurance Claims Services

 Amish Roofing Crews in Fredericktown